apache/cassandra-java-driver/driver-jdbc/README.rst

 Prerequisite
 ------------

-The driver uses Casandra's native protocol which is available starting from Cassandra 1.2.
+The driver uses Cassandra's native protocol which is available starting from Cassandra 1.2.
 Some of the features (result set paging, BatchStatement, ...) of this version 2.0 of the driver require Cassandra 2.0 however and will throw 'unsupported feature' exceptions if used against a Cassandra 1.2 cluster.